levyjeff/levyjeff.github.io/_teaching/dap2.md

   - Broaden into new skills that require a higher level of Python (R) proficiency
   - Prepare for the post-graduation job market

 Note that this course is currently only available in Python, and requires either having taken the first course, or instructor approval.
-In the past the course sequence was also offered in R.
+I taught this course in Python in Autumn 2019-2023, and in R for Autumn 2022 and Winter 2021.